 Our primary sources of liquidity are cash generated from operations and financing obtained from capital markets and financial institutions.
 Cash generated from operations is highly dependent on selling prices for our products, which can vary significantly from period to period.
 We are continuously evaluating alternatives for efficiently funding our capital expenditures and ongoing operations.
 We expect, from time to time, to engage in a variety of financing transactions for such purposes, including the issuance of securities.
-As of February 27, 2020, we had an undrawn revolving credit facility that provides for borrowings of up to \$2.50 billion.
-Subsequent to the second quarter of 2020, on March 13, 2020, we drew the \$2.50 billion available under our revolving credit facility.
-Borrowings under the revolving credit facility are scheduled to mature on July 3, 2023, and we may repay amounts borrowed any time without penalty.
-The revolving credit facility bears interest at a rate equal to LIBOR plus 1.25% based on our current corporate credit rating and leverage ratio.
+As of May 28, 2020, \$2.50 billion was available to draw under our Revolving Credit Facility.
 We expect that our cash and investments, cash flows from operations, and available financing will be sufficient to meet our requirements at least through the next 12 months.

-To develop new product and process technology, support future growth, achieve operating efficiencies, and maintain product quality, we must continue to invest in manufacturing technologies, facilities and equipment, and R&D. We estimate that capital expenditures in 2020 for property, plant, and equipment, net of partner contributions, to be \$7 billion to \$8 billion, focused on technology transitions and product enablement.
-Actual amounts for 2020 will vary depending on market conditions.
-As of February 27, 2020, we had commitments of approximately \$3.21 billion for the acquisition of property, plant, and equipment, of which approximately \$2.65 billion is expected to be paid within one year.
+To develop new product and process technology, support future growth, achieve operating efficiencies, and maintain product quality, we must continue to invest in manufacturing technologies, facilities and equipment, and R&D. We estimate capital expenditures in 2020, net of partner contributions, to be approximately \$8 billion, focused on technology transitions and product enablement.
+Actual amounts for 2020 will vary depending on timing of equipment deliveries.
+As of May 28, 2020, we had commitments of approximately \$2.67 billion for the acquisition of property, plant, and equipment, of which approximately \$2.32 billion is expected to be paid within one year.

 Our Board of Directors has authorized the discretionary repurchase of up to \$10 billion of our outstanding common stock through open-market purchases, block trades, privately-negotiated transactions, derivative transactions, and/or pursuant to Rule 10b5-1 trading plans.
-The repurchase authorization does not obligate us to acquire any common stock and is subject to market conditions and our ongoing determination of the best use of available cash.
-Through February 27, 2020, we had repurchased an aggregate of \$2.76 billion of the authorized amount.
-See "Item 8.
-Financial Statements and Supplementary Data - Notes to Consolidated Financial Statements - Equity."
+The repurchase authorization has no expiration date, does not obligate us to acquire any common stock, and is subject to market conditions and our ongoing determination of the best use of available cash.
+Through May 28, 2020, we had repurchased an aggregate of \$2.8 billion of the authorized amount.
+See "Item 1.
+Financial Statements - Notes to Consolidated Financial Statements - Equity."

-Cash and marketable investments totaled \$8.07 billion as of February 27, 2020 and \$9.12 billion as of August 29, 2019.
-Our investments consist primarily of bank deposits, money market funds, and liquid investment grade, fixed-income securities, diversified among industries and individual issuers.
+Cash and marketable investments totaled \$9.24 billion as of May 28, 2020 and \$9.12 billion as of August 29, 2019.
+Our investments consist primarily of bank deposits, money market funds, and liquid investment-grade, fixed-income securities, diversified among industries and individual issuers.
 To mitigate credit risk, we invest through high-credit-quality financial institutions and by policy generally limit the concentration of credit exposure by restricting the amount of investments with any single obligor.
-As of February 27, 2020, \$3.26 billion of our cash and marketable investments was held by our foreign subsidiaries.
+As of May 28, 2020, \$2.98 billion of our cash and marketable investments was held by our foreign subsidiaries.

-Limitations on the Use of Cash and Investments: Cash and marketable investments as of February 27, 2020 included \$330 million held by MMJ.
+Limitations on the Use of Cash and Investments: Cash and marketable investments as of May 28, 2020 included \$228 million held by MMJ.
 As a result of the corporate reorganization proceedings of MMJ initiated in March 2012, and for so long as such proceedings are continuing, MMJ is prohibited from paying dividends to us.
 In addition, pursuant to an order of the Tokyo District Court, MMJ cannot make loans or advances, other than certain ordinary course advances, to us without the consent of the Tokyo District Court and may, under certain circumstances, be subject to the approval of the legal trustee.
 As a result, the assets of MMJ are not available for use by us in our other operations.
 Furthermore, certain uses of the assets of MMJ, including investments in certain capital expenditures, may require consent of MMJ's trustees and/or the Tokyo District Court.